-Floods can occur under many different circumstances, such as a water leak in your home, nearby dam failure, heavy rain and thunderstorms, melting snow, tornadoes, and hurricanes.
-Even if you live in a low-risk flood zone you are still not immune to this type of disaster.
+Floods can occur under many different circumstances, such as a water leak in your home, nearby dam failure, an extended period of rain, melting snow, tornadoes, hurricanes, and storm surge in the coastal areas.
+Even if you live in a low-risk flood zone you are still not immune to this common natural disaster.

 For years I lived in a quiet mountain town and never experienced a serious natural disaster, other than the occasional winter snowstorm of course.
 But the weather turned crazy during this particular Valentine’s Day.

 Schools stayed open and people went to work as usual.
 Before noon, however, the entire city was under several inches of water and it didn’t look like it was planning to stop.
 Due to high winds, power lines were being broken, hundreds of trees fell (several on homes), mudslides and debris were flowing from the hills, roads were impassable, and what once used to be a flowing stream became a raging river.